BinaJaved/AI-TurnCo-Pilot/replit.md

   - Model: GPT-5 (latest as of August 2025)
   - Integration: Python `openai` client library
   - Authentication: API key via environment variable
+  - **Known Issues**: GPT-5 has a known bug where it sometimes returns empty content in responses.
+The application includes a fallback mechanism that uses a generic alert message when this occurs: "Alert: {scenario} detected.
+Please stay focused on the road."

 ### Python Libraries
 - **streamlit**: Web framework for building interactive data applications